hemny-singh/videoPlayListMaker/README.md

 ### Angular Conventions
 * Directive to add generic template code or DOM manipulation.
 * Services to write the generic logic to set and get the data.
+* Controllers have business logic and view binding code.
 * Teardown the listeners before controllers are destroyed.